BonFX

 Bell Gothic & Gill Sans

 Here we have a classic example of where contrast between two typefaces can be made to work really well.
 Both typefaces are sans-serif but they share practically nothing else in common.
 While Gill Sans is a very quirky and thus dominant personality in most settings, the even more unique Bell Gothic tames the otherwise-wiley Gill Sans into a more submissive role.
 I think this font pairing is very energetic, and keeps the eye moving and dancing around the text.
 There is potential here to explore in a more specific context.
+(Remember, all these examples are set generically, and need to be optimized in the context of a real design!)
+Bell Gothic works with Gill Sans

 Futura & Gill Sans

 This is a case where two sans-serif fonts work pretty well together.
 Some of the more geometric shapes in Gill Sans compliment the classically geometric Futura.
 Also, the typefaces are different enough from each other that they don’t clash.
 They also have similar x-heights which helps create a sense of concord, or at least a friendly nod, between these two very distinct typefaces.
+Futura works with Gill Sans

 UPDATE: 3 more Gill Sans font pairings